Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/traversal-examples.md

 - Use a `max` depth of 2.
 - Traverse (move) only in `OUTBOUND` direction of edges.

-You can traverse edges and vertexes as a named graph or as a set of collections (anonymous graph, also called collection sets).
+You can traverse edges and vertices as a named graph or as a set of collections (anonymous graph, also called collection sets).

 Here's the query for a named graph: